Ancient Greek coinage: Archaic period (until about 480 BC)

+International circulation

 Archaic Greek coinage seems to have had a very wide circulation in the Achaemenid Empire.
-Many of them were discovered in coin hoards throughout the Achaemenid Empire such as the Ghazzat hoard and the Apadana hoard, and also very far to the East, such as the Kabul hoard or the Pushkalavati hoard in Ancient India, following the Achaemenid conquest of the Indus Valley.
-Generally, Greek coins (both Archaic and early Classical) are comparatively very numerous in the Achaemenid coin hoards discovered in the East of the Achaemenid Empire, much more numerous than Sigloi, suggesting that the circulation of Greek coinage was central in the monetary system of those part of the Empire.
+Many of them were discovered in coin hoards throughout the Achaemenid Empire such as the Ghazzat hoard and the Apadana hoard, and also very far to the east, such as the Kabul hoard or the Pushkalavati hoard in Ancient India, following the Achaemenid conquest of the Indus Valley.
+Generally, Greek coins (both Archaic and early Classical) are comparatively very numerous in the Achaemenid coin hoards discovered in the east of the Achaemenid Empire, much more numerous than Sigloi, suggesting that the circulation of Greek coinage was central in the monetary system of those part of the empire.

-Electrum coin from Ephesus, 620–600 BC.
+Electrum trite from Ephesus, 620-600 BC.
 Obv.: Stag grazing right, ΦΑΝΕΩΣ (retrograde).
 Rev.: Two incuse punches, each with raised intersecting lines.

-Archaic coin of Thasos, c.
-500–463 BC.
+Archaic 1/8th stater of Thasos, c.
+500-463 BC.

-Archaic coin of Chios, c.
-490–435 BC.
+Archaic didrachm or stater of Chios, c.
+490-435 BC.
 Earlier types known.

-Archaic Aegina coin type, "windmill pattern" incuse punch. c.
-510–490 BC.
+Archaic Aegina stater type, "windmill pattern" incuse punch. c.
+510-490 BC.

-Athens coin (c.
-500/490–485 BC) discovered in the Shaikhan Dehri hoard in Pushkalavati, Pakistan.
+Athens tetradrachm (c.
+500/490-485 BC) discovered in the Shaikhan Dehri hoard in Pushkalavati, Pakistan.
 This coin is the earliest known example of its type to be found so far east.